How long is the TN visa good for?

 What are some of the downsides to submitting a TN application by mail?

 Some of the downsides to applying by mail are as follows:

 - Filing fees: The filing fees associated with a mail application are a minimum of $460, and increase by $1225 if premium processing is elected, whereas an application at a port-of-entry is no more than $56.

 - Adjudication time: A mail application filed via regular processing could take, approximately, 2-4 months.
 Of course, this can be expedited to 15 calendar days if premium processing is selected.
 The adjudication of a port-of-entry application, assuming everything goes smoothly, is no more than a few hours.

 - Inability to supplement your case immediately: When applying at a port-of-entry, you are meeting face-to-face with the adjudicating officer.
 If any info needs to be clarified or supplemented, you might be able to do it on the spot or come back the next day with the missing item/s.
 If something needs to be clarified or supplemented via a mail application, one has to wait to receive a formal Request for Evidence (“RFE”) in the mail and then respond.
-Oftentimes, the RFE is not exact and as a result responding to it can be a time consuming endeavour (furthermore you have to again wait for the officer to review the RFE reponse before a decision is made).
+Oftentimes, the RFE is not exact and as a result, responding to it can be a time-consuming endeavor (furthermore you have to again wait for the officer to review the RFE response before a decision is made).

 What type of info & documents do you need from me & my employer to prepare the application?

 Generally speaking, the info required for the proper preparation of the TN visa application can be broken up into 3 parts: information and documents pertaining to the employer; information about the TN position; and information and documents pertaining to the foreign national.
 For an in-depth overview of what type of information and documents you should be prepared to provide for a TN mail application, which is typically more comprehensive than a border application, please see the following video:

 What if I have been denied in the past?